Skip to main content

 If the client sends Accept-Encoding: identity;q=0 (meaning “I don’t want uncompressed content”), per RFC 9110 the gateway could return a 406 response.
 However, consistent with Nginx and other gateways, the gateway responds with plain text and does not return 406.

-When download or Force Decompress is active, binary content is sent via streaming.
+When download is active, binary content is sent via streaming.
 In this mode, response policies cannot modify the message body because the content has already started being transmitted to the client.
 Request policies are not affected by this limitation.

 Next Steps